jinghuazhao/SUMSTATS/README.md

 9*  | chr | chromosome
 10* | pos | position

-\* These two columns can be obtained from https://genome.ucsc.edu/ as shown below.
+\* These two columns can be obtained from https://genome.ucsc.edu/ as shown here.

-It might be worthwhile to check for options with the sumstats as defined in ldsc, https://github.com/bulik/ldsc, and particularly its munge_sumstats.py utility.

-## Information from UCSC

 The chromosomal positions for the current build can be downloaded from the UCSC website, which should be helpful for GWAS summary statistics either using chromosomal positions from different